HenReeco/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a fourth year Ph.D.
-Candidate conducting research on smart grids and development of machine learning techniques for power conservation.
-I provide data analysis expertise on animal health care prevention along with the development of ad-hoc algorithms.
-Additionally, I supervise undergraduate research for students in CPSlab.
-I aim to build a resume that allows me to pursue a career in academia.
+I'm a fifth year Ph.D.
+Candidate conducting research on power conservation systems in smart grids employing auction theory and machine learning techniques.
+I also focus on algorithms for the prediction of respiratory disease in dairy calves.
+Additionally, I supervise undergraduate research for students in CPSlab, and I am the President of GSACS (Graduate Student Association of Computer Science).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.